Provably Strict Generalisation Benefit for Invariance in Kernel Methods: Induced Structure of

 These quantities will appear again in our analysis of the generalisation of invariant kernel methods.
 Indeed, we will see later in this section that $\E[j^\perp(X, X)]$ is a type of effective dimension of $\Ha$.
 Following~\cref{eq:kx-l2}, one finds the series representations given below in~\cref{lemma:series}.

 The reader may have noticed that our setup is very similar to the one provided by Mercer's theorem.
-However, we do not assume compactness of $\X$ and so (the classical form of) Mercer's Theorem does not apply.
-In particular, the set $\{e_i\}$ (even when scaled appropriately) need not form an orthonormal basis in $\H$.
+However, we do not assume compactness of $\X$ and so the classical form of Mercer's Theorem does not apply.
 This aspect of our work is a feature, rather than a bug: the loosening of the compactness condition allows application to common settings such as $\X = \R^n$.
+For generalisations of Mercer's Theorem see~\cite{steinwart2012mercer} and references therein.

 \begin{lemma} We have

 Furthermore, let $\bar{e}_i = \O e_i$ and $e^\perp_i = e_i - \bar{e}_i$ then